subh83/YAGSBPL/README.txt

 *                                                                             *
 *******************************************************************************

-This is the new page for YAGSBPL, previously available at
+This is the newer page for YAGSBPL, previously available at
     https://code.google.com/p/yagsbpl/

 Important notice: Versions 1.x and 2.x of YAGSBPL are deprecated (although fully functional) and support for them will be discontinued.
-Version 3.x is under development, and will be available soon.
+Version 3.x has now been renamed as DOSL (Discrete Optimal Search Library) and is available at https://github.com/subh83/DOSL

 For the latest documentation, detailed tutorial and download, visit
     http://subhrajit.net/index.php?WPage=yagsbpl